keaglin/familybook/README.md

-# WDI20 Project 2
-**UPDATED TO AN API (Node server) AND A REACT APP (bootstrapped with create-react-app)**
-### Johnson and Jones Family Book
+# Johnson and Jones Family Book
 An application that aggregates and displays family and ancestry data.

+_UPDATED TO AN API (Node server) AND A REACT APP (bootstrapped with create-react-app)_

 ## Project Status
 This project is still being actively developed.